You are here

 Ambrose & Copyright

-Ambrose is now relying on the newly-revised Canadian Copyright Act (and especially its fair dealing provisions) to govern decisions with respect to copyright.
-The Ambrose Library will continue to monitor developments in Canadian copyright legislation and in case law pertaining to copyright.
+Ambrose relies on the Canadian Copyright Act (and especially its fair dealing provisions) to govern decisions with respect to copyright.
+The Ambrose Library continues to monitor developments in Canadian copyright legislation and will update the Ambrose Library’s copyright pages to incorporate any changes.

-We will continue to update these pages as new developments occur.
+We will update these pages as new developments occur.
 Any copyright-related questions or concerns should be directed to Sandy Ayer, Ambrose’s copyright officer.

 Adapted by Sandy Ayer, Director of Library Services, from the web page created by Simon Lloyd of UPEI’s Robertson Library (used with permission).